 For these reasons above, in the compulsory market, direct transfer transaction can be prioritized rather than Green Certificate.

-Present issues on Green Certificate
+Present issues around Green Electricity Certificates

 In order to support electricity generators, the market must be activated and Green Certificate must be sold at a certain price.
 On top of that, there are currently several issues.